Niroth36/SimpleEshop/JENKINS-PIPELINE-SETUP.md

 1. Jenkins installed and running (accessible at http://4.210.149.226:30080)
 2. Docker Hub account
 3. GitHub repository for your SimpleEshop project
-4. The Jenkinsfile.webapp file in your repository (already provided)
+4. The Jenkinsfile file in your repository (already provided)

 ## Step 1: Configure Jenkins Credentials